 How are you at defending the faith and what you say you believe?
 Do you ever pretend you’re not a believer because it’s inconvenient or embarrassing?
 Have you ever said my faith is a “personal thing” when you had an opportunity to “give a reason for the hope that is in you” (1 Pet.
 3.15)?
 Do you ever hold back when it would mean taking a stand or speaking up?
-I know I have.
+I don’t want to believe I would even deny being a Christian, but I know there have been times when I have kept quiet when I should have shared my faith and times when I was too busy with my own agenda to see an open door.
+How about you?

 Leviticus 3 & 4